jtomori/vex_tutorial/README.md

 // in this node I will show some examples of using structs, they will be defined in myLib.h
 // for defining structs inside a wrangle, see node below

-// declare struct variable, member data will have default values myCustomMatrix A;
+// declare struct variable, member variables will have default values myCustomMatrix A;
 myCustomMatrix B;

-// change values of data in A
-A.uniformScale = 2.5;
+// change values of member variables in A A.uniformScale = 2.5;
 A.comment = "a very useful struct";
 pop(A.myArray);